rundeck/docs/docs/api/rundeck-api.md

       "value": "newValueForCustomConfig",
       "strata": "default"
     }
-  ],
-  "ignored": [
-    {
-      "key": "myIncompleteData"
+  ]
 }
-  ],
-}
 ```
 ---
     400 Bad Request

-All configs were formatted in an invalid way and were ignored.
+Some or all configs were formatted in an invalid way and were ignored.
 Check your request data and try again.

 ---
     401 Unathorized